1. What is a family health team?

 Yes.
 Our on-site phlebotomist can do your routine blood work for our patients with a requisition from your health care provider.

-Most services are covered through OHIP however some services such as forms, driver’s medical exam, sick notes and insurance paperwork require payment based on OMA guidelines.
-See link for more information.
+Most services are covered through OHIP; however, some services such as forms, driver’s medical exam, sick notes and insurance paperwork require payment based on OMA guidelines.

 Yes.
 Your valid health card allows us to ensure your current eligibility for OHIP.